Starcade: Format

+Main Game

-Two players (or teams; age-regardless) competed.
-Three rounds were played.
+Two players (or teams; age-regardless) competed through three rounds in the main game.

 Each round began with a video arcade-game related toss-up question.
 The player who buzzed in and answered correctly chose one of five free-standing arcade games in the studio and was given 40 seconds (later 60, then 50) to amass as high a score as possible.
 The opponent then played the same game, and whatever points the players earned were added to their overall scores.
 If a player's game ended before time ran out, the turn ended immediately and the player was credited with whatever points they had earned.

 The second and third rounds were played identically, with 40 seconds (later 50) game playing time for the second round, and 30 seconds (later 40) for the third.
 Once a game was chosen for play in any round, it could not be chosen again.
-At the end of the second round (and third when the series began), the player in the lead played "Name the Game," attempting to identify four arcade games by viewing short video clips.
-The player won a prize for correctly identifying at least three of the games, with a second prize awarded for correctly naming all four.
+At the end of the second round (and third when the series began), the player/team in the lead played "Name the Game," watching brief video clips of four arcade games and attempting to choose each title from two possibilities.
+The player/team won a prize for correctly identifying any three games, and a second prize for naming all four.

-When teams played, both players had to play one game each in round one.
+When teams played, both players had to play one game in the first round.

-One of the five games was the "mystery game," which awarded a prize (originally 500 extra points, in very early episodes) to the player who chose it in any of the three rounds.
+One of the five games was the "mystery game," which awarded a prize (originally 500 extra points, in very early episodes) to the player/team who chose it in any of the three rounds.

-The player in the lead at the end of the third and final round won the game and a bonus prize, and moved on to the bonus round.
+The player/team in the lead at the end of the third and final round won the game and a bonus prize, and moved on to the bonus round.

-Bonus round
+Bonus Round

 The player selected one of the two games that had not yet been played, and was given 30 seconds to beat the average score of 20 other players on that game.
 If the player did so, he/she won the day's grand prize, which consisted of either an arcade game, a home entertainment robot, a jukebox, or even a vacation (in certain "invitational" episodes).